Why TikTok's inverted filter is turning people's self-esteem upside down

 "The inverted filter on TikTok does serious damage to my confidence," one tweet reads.

-"Me calling my dentist 13 years later to tell her I'm ready for that jaw surgery after accidentally using the inverted filter on TikTok," another person tweeted.
+Tweeted another person, "Me calling my dentist 13 years later to tell her I'm ready for that jaw surgery after accidentally using the inverted filter on TikTok."

 While some people are poking fun at the effect the inverted filter has on them, it highlights a disturbing reality of social media.
-Too often, users of platforms like TikTok and Instagram describe feeling inadequate or holding themselves to unrealistic standards as they compare themselves with the images others project, and to standards set by how we use these platforms.
+Too often, users of platforms like TikTok and Instagram describe feeling inadequate as they compare themselves with the curated images and unrealistic standards others project on these widely used platforms.

 On Facebook-owned Instagram, photoshopping and image filters abound.
 Everyone, it seems, is in constant competition to post the most flattering picture and rake in the most likes and fawning comments.
 On TikTok, it's more common to find people without perfectly styled outfits and flawless makeup.
 But you'll still see trends that leave people feeling they're not good enough, like the "side profile challenge" that was popular late last year.
 That trend had people gauging whether the side of their face fit the mold of what's conventionally attractive (i.e. whether their nose is "proportional" to the rest of their face).
 I didn't even know people strived for this beauty standard before I stumbled upon the trend.